borg286/sevtech/README.md

 * Take the time to get slime boots when fighting the Druids.
 It turns their offensive spell against them.
 Alternatively make a Bat totem pole (along with Pig for luck) near the circle where you are fighting them.
 Furthermore carrying a dagger of sacrifice with a blood altar allows dealing with druids very quickly as they die in 1 hit.
 This same strategy also works on many other enemies in the betweenlands except bosses.

 * The Betweenlands is a very large mod, consult [http://the-betweenlands.wikia.com/wiki/Basic_Guide_to_Survival](http://the-betweenlands.wikia.com/wiki/Basic_Guide_to_Survival) for some starting tips.

+* To enter betweenlands, plant a sapling in a wide open area and right click on it with talisman.

+	If you have problems entering the portal; you have to wait in the portal for a few seconds still to enter.

 * Take neither non-cooked food (berries -> rotten, hearty stew is fine), bedding, Vanilla Torches nor weak weapons (overworld diamond < between wood sword)